 General | Active Transportation and Transit | Land Use and Community Design | Parks, Green Space, and Recreation | Building Design | Designing for Vulnerable Populations | Other Health and Built Environment Initiatives

-- NEW Our Built and Natural Environments: A Technical Review of the Interactions Between Land Use, Transportation, and Environmental Quality (2nd Edition), by the U.S. Environmental Protection Agency.
+- Our Built and Natural Environments: A Technical Review of the Interactions Between Land Use, Transportation, and Environmental Quality (2nd Edition), by the U.S. Environmental Protection Agency.
 Published in June 2013.

 - Designing Healthy Communities by Richard J. Jackson.
 Published by Jossey-Bass in 2012.

 - Local Leaders: Healthier Communities through Design, by the American Institute of Architects.
 Published in December 2012.